Our VolunteersSouthern Ontario Locomotive Restoration Society (SOLRS)

 How to Become a SOLRS Volunteer

-- Meet with the Volunteer Coordinator to determine your area of interest, understand the associated responsibilities, and ensure you are comfortable in your chosen role.
+- Meet with the Volunteer Manager to determine your area of interest, understand the associated responsibilities, and ensure you are comfortable in your chosen role.

 Our Volunteer Handbook introduces you to the our guidelines and policies, to help ensure you carry out your duties as safely as possible, and have fun doing it!